liangzan/forewoman/README.md

 #### -w, --watch
 Specify the files to watch.
 If the files are modified, forewoman will restart the process.
 The value passed in should be in the format process=/path/to/file,process=/path/to/file

+### SYNOPSIS for export

+    forewoman export <format> [location] [OPTION]

+forewoman export is used to export your application to another process management format

+An location to export can be passed as an argument.
+This argument'may be either required or optional depending on the export format.

+### Formats

+- runit (location not optional)
+- upstart (location not optional)
+- inittab (coming)
+- supervisord (coming)
+- monit (coming)

+### Options

+#### -a, --app
+Use this name rather than the application\'s root directory name as the name of the application when exporting.

+#### -c, --concurrency
+Specify the number of each process type to run.
+The value passed in should be in the format process=num,process=num

+#### -l, --log
+Specify the directory to place process logs in.

+#### -p, --port
+Specify which port to use as the base for this application.
+Should be a multiple of 1000.

+#### -u, --user
+Specify the user the application should be run as.
+Defaults to the app name

+#### -t, --template
+Specify an alternate template to use for creating export files.
+Read the templates directory for examples.
+Specify your option by template_name=/path/to/template.
+Eg. runit's log_run.mustache can be replaced by "log_run=/path/to/alt.mustache" The templates should be a [Mustache](https://github.com/janl/mustache.js/) template

+#### -d, --directory
+Specify an alternate application root.
+This defaults to the directory containing the Procfile.

+#### -e, --env
+Specify an alternate environment file.
+You can specify more than one file by using: --env file1,file2.

+#### -f, --procfile
+Specify an alternate location for the application's Procfile.
+This file's containing directory will be assumed to be the root directory of the application.

 ## License